davydos/vividwealth-app/workflow_state.md

 - Added all required GitHub secrets but issue with Expo credentials persists
 - Removed Slack notification step from CI workflow to simplify debugging
 - Reran the CI workflow after removing Slack notifications (401 error persists)
+- Created and merged PR for goal assessment screen and timeframe utility
+- Committed leftover changes on feature/goal-assessment branch (2025-04-18)

 ## Blockers
 - Need organization "vividwealth" to be created (temporarily using personal account)